-With respect to Luxembourg law governed security agreements, the secured party will likely step into the shoes of the GP (or the AIFM/investment manager as applicable) and make capital calls either in the secured party's name or the name of the GP (or the AIFM/investment manager as applicable) pursuant to the terms of the security documentation and in accordance with the fund's constitutional documents.
+With respect to Luxembourg law governed pledge over capital commitments, the secured party will likely step into the shoes of the GP (or the AIFM/investment manager as applicable) and make capital calls either in the secured party's name or the name of the GP (or the AIFM/investment manager as applicable) pursuant to the terms of the security documentation and in accordance with the fund's constitutional documents.
 The secured party would typically have the power to direct where the investors pay their capital calls at that point, but may rely on a co-related account pledge to trap the capital call proceeds instead.
+In relation to the bank account pledge agreement, the secured party will send a blocking notice to the account bank in accordance with the terms of the pledge.
+The secured party will then be able to fully control the accounts and use the proceeds to repay the loan obligations.

-Are foreign judgments enforceable?
+Q8) Are foreign judgments enforceable?